davep/jsNG/docs/lib/jsNGParser.md

 ### `ununderline`

 Called if `underline` should be stopped.
+Defaults to calling `normal` if not provided.

 ### `charval( char )`